-Since no special request form is required to send global messaging, we recommend you visit our SMS Geographic Permission page to preview the list of countries in which your project allows messaging content to and from.
+Since no special request form is required to send global messaging, we recommend you visit our Messaging Geographic Permissions page in Console to preview the list of countries in which your project allows messaging content to and from.
 We suggest you familiarize yourself with the countries your project supports in order to better protect yourself from unwanted messaging.
 Click on the link below to view a list of countries your project can send messaging to and from.

 Can I manage different international SMS permissions for individual subaccounts?

 Yes.
 By default, your subaccount will inherit the permissions of your master account.
 You can always disable inheritance so that your subaccount has its own permissions, but when enabling be sure to only enable countries to which you plan to send messages.

 For more information on subaccount inheritance, please see Do Subaccounts Support International Calls and SMS Messaging.